oknk/presskit/_projects/seaquence.md

   </p>

   <p>
-  Seaquence is a unique arpeggio environment that allows you to create musical soundscapes by layering collections of swimming creatures.
+  Seaquence is a unique arpeggio environment that allows you to create soundscapes by layering collections of musical creatures.
 A spatialized mix emerges as only the closest creatures can be heard, resulting in a organic sonic experience that changes as you play.
   </p>

   <p>